 a divorce attorney.
 I never meant for it to seem like

-is but I do think He is incredibly hurt and angry when
+I do think He is incredibly hurt and angry when someone

-someone turns the gift of marriage into an opportunity to
+turns the gift of marriage into an opportunity to abuse and

-abuse and control their spouse.
-Why would He want that
+control their spouse.
+Why would He want that sham to

-sham to be someone's only experience of marriage?
+be someone's only experience of marriage?
+Further, I

-Further, I don't believe He stands in judgment of those who
+don't believe He stands in judgment of those who enter into

-enter into a marriage in good faith and with a love-filled
+a marriage in good faith and with a love-filled heart only

-heart only to discover their partner isn't who they thought
+to discover their partner isn't who they thought they

-they were.
-To bring all these ideas home, I needed to
+were.
+To bring all these ideas home, I needed to show

-show Joshua not only helping Kylie to get a divorce from
+Joshua not only helping Kylie to get a divorce from Jett but

-Jett but also supporting her embarking on a new relationship
+also supporting her embarking on a new relationship and,

-and, eventually, celebrating her marriage.
-And, as we
+eventually, celebrating her marriage.
+And, as we all